antononcube/Raku-ML-SparseMatrixRecommender/README.md

 [`SparseMatrixRecommenderInterfaces`](https://github.com/antononcube/R-packages/tree/master/SparseMatrixRecommenderInterfaces),
 [AAp3], provides functions for interactive [Shiny](https://shiny.rstudio.com)
-interfaces for the recommenders made with `SparseMatrixRecommender` and/or `SMRMon-R`.
+interfaces for the recommenders made with "SparseMatrixRecommender" and/or "SMRMon-R".

 The package
 [`LSAMon-R`](https://github.com/antononcube/R-packages/tree/master/LSAMon-R),
-[AAp4], can be used to make matrices for `SparseMatrixRecommender` and/or `SMRMon-R`.
+[AAp4], can be used to make matrices for "SparseMatrixRecommender" and/or "SMRMon-R".

 Here is the `SMRMon-R` pipeline that corresponds to the Python pipeline above: